nprapps/dailygraphics/README.md

 Embedding
 ---------

 Deploy the project to production.
 Visit ```http://apps.npr.org/graphics/NAME_OF_GRAPHIC```, and on that page should be an ```iframe``` with your graphic inside of it, and an embed code below the graphic.
-Paste the embed code into an HTML assets in your CMS.
+Paste the embed code into your page.
+(Some CMSes treat code snippets like this as a separate "HTML asset.")

 Connecting to a Google Spreadsheet
 ----------------------------------